-(1) may redeem a patron participant's equity; and 1 2 (2) may not redeem an investor participant's equity.
-3 Reporters' Note How is the redemption price determined?
-This draft is silent and does not address the 4 value of good will or appreciating assets: a significant gap.
-At least two Commissioners raised 5 this and the related "book-up" idea at the 2005 annual meeting.
-As a result, is a valuation 6 procedure advisable?
+SECTION 905.
+DISTRIBUTIONS.
+1 2 (a) Unless the organic rules otherwise provide and subject to Section 907, the board of directors may authorize, and the association may make, distributions to participants.
+3 4 (b) Unless the organic rules otherwise provide, distributions to participants may be made 5 in the form of cash, capital credits, allocated patronage equities, revolving fund certificates, the 6 cooperative association's own or other securities, or any other form.
+7 Reporters' Note 8 A Commissioner, not on this Committee, has very serious reservations about subsection 9 (b).
+He suggests that the act is certainly flexible enough to allow these items but, if listed in the text, they must be defined.
+10 11 12 SECTION 906.
+REDEMPTION OF EQUITY.
+Subject to Section 907 and unless the 13 articles of organization otherwise provide, a cooperative association: 14 (1) may redeem a patron participant's equity; and 15 (2) may not redeem an investor participant's equity.
+16 Reporters' Note 17 How is the redemption price determined?
+This draft is silent and does not address the value of good will or appreciating assets: a significant gap.
+At least two Commissioners raised 18 19 this and the related "book-up" idea at the 2005 annual meeting.
+Is a result, is a valuation 20 procedure advisable?
 Is equity too broad a term?
-Would it be better to add according "to a plan" 7 and have the comment specifically address revolving equity?
-8 9 10 This Section may be needless repetition of other authority for distributions under this 11 draft but, on the other hand, it may make the draft more user-friendly for those cooperatives which contemplate "stock" or certificated interests.
-It is important to note that this Section is 12 13 permissive at the discretion of the cooperative and does not give any member a put right.
-14 15 SECTION 907.
+Would it be better to add according "to a plan" and have the comment specifically address revolving equity?
+21 22 23 This Section may be needless repetition of other authority for distributions under this 24 draft but, on the other hand, it may make the draft more user-friendly for those cooperatives which contemplate "stock" or certificated interests.
+It is important to note that this Section is 25 permissive at the discretion of the cooperative and does not give any member a put right.
+26 27

+1 SECTION 907.
 LIMITATIONS ON DISTRIBUTIONS.
-16 (a) A cooperative association may not make a distribution if, after the distribution: 17 (1) the association would not be able to pay its debts as they become due in the 18 ordinary course of the association's activities; or 19 (2) the association's assets would be less than the sum of its total liabilities. (b) A cooperative association may base a determination that a distribution is not 20 21 prohibited under subsection (a) on financial statements prepared on the basis of accounting 22 practices and principles that are reasonable in the circumstances or on a fair valuation or other 23 method that is reasonable in the circumstances.
-24 (c) Except as otherwise provided in subsection (d), the effect of a distribution allowed under subsection (b) is measured: 25 26 (1) in the case of distribution by purchase, redemption, or other acquisitions of financial rights in the cooperative association, as of the date money or other property is
+2 (a) A cooperative association may not make a distribution if, after the distribution: 3 (1) the association would not be able to pay its debts as they become due in the 4 ordinary course of the association's activities; or 5 (2) the association's assets would be less than the sum of its total liabilities.
+6 (b) A cooperative association may base a determination that a distribution is not 7 prohibited under subsection (a) on financial statements prepared on the basis of accounting 8 practices and principles that are reasonable in the circumstances or on a fair valuation or other 9 method that is reasonable in the circumstances.
+10 (c) Except as otherwise provided in subsection (d), the effect of a distribution allowed 11 under subsection (b) is measured: 12 (1) in the case of distribution by purchase, redemption, or other acquisitions of 13 financial rights in the cooperative association, as of the date money or other property is 14 transferred or debt is incurred by the association; and 15 (2) in all other cases, as of the date: 16 (A) the distribution is authorized, if the payment occurs within 120 days 17 after that date; or 18 (B) the payment is made, if payment occurs more than 120 days after the 19 distribution is authorized.
+20 (d) If indebtedness is issued as a distribution, each payment of principal or interest on the 21 indebtedness is treated as a distribution, the effect of which is measured on the date the payment 22 is made.